10-Q 1 hurn-20230630.htm 10-Q hurn-20230630

 Non-competition agreements

-Identifiable intangible assets with finite lives are amortized over their estimated useful lives.
-Customer relationships as well as certain trade names and technology and software, are amortized on an accelerated basis to correspond to the cash flows expected to be derived from the assets.
-All other intangible assets with finite lives are amortized on a straight-line basis.
+Identifiable intangible assets with finite lives are amortized over their estimated useful lives using either an accelerated or straight-line basis to correspond to the cash flows expected to be derived from the assets.

-Intangible asset amortization expense was $2.0 million and $2.8 million for the three months ended June 30, 2023 and 2022, respectively; and $4.2 million and $5.7 million for the six months ended June 30, 2023 and 2022, respectively.
-The table below sets forth the estimated annual amortization expense for the intangible assets recorded as of June 30, 2023.
+Intangible asset amortization expense was $1.6 million and $2.0 million for the three months ended September 30, 2024 and 2023, respectively; and $4.9 million and $6.2 million for the nine months ended September 30, 2024 and 2023, respectively.
+The table below sets forth the estimated annual amortization expense for the intangible assets recorded as of September 30, 2024.

 Year Ending December 31,Estimated Amortization Expense